mellaurie/tone/pages/02.april-2020/07.U1/_1-5/alert.md

 :fa-book: Read [Chapter 3: Methods of teaching: campus-focused](https://pressbooks.bccampus.ca/teachinginadigitalagev2/part/chapter-4-methods-of-teaching/) and [Chapter 4: Methods of teaching with an online focus](https://pressbooks.bccampus.ca/teachinginadigitalagev2/part/chapter-6-models-for-designing-teaching-and-learning/)

 Create a T-chart, comparing the campus class to the online class.
-Is there overlap?
-Grey areas?

 | *Campus Class* | *Online Class* |
 |----------------|----------------|
 |                |                |
 |                |                |

-!!
-Kelly to select from:

-Optional Resources:
+*Questions to Consider*
+:fa-question: Is there overlap between the modalities?
+:fa-question: Could you anticipate any problems with trying to use classroom models of teaching in online environments?

+#### Additional Resources
+Here are other optional resources to browse on design principles.

 -   [Video 8 things to know about the experiential learning cycle](https://learningfromexperience.com/themes/experiential-learning-theory-videos/)